 Planning a trip to Kauai?

 If you’re taking your kids to Hawaii and looking for a vacation filled with a nice mix of relaxation and adventure, Kauai is the place to be!
-Of course, when travelling with young children, it’s important to know what you’re in for and how to keep them busy.
+Of course, when traveling with young children, it’s important to know what you’re in for and how to keep them busy.
 Kauai offers the best of both worlds – enough activities to keep them busy, but a really laid back environment to keep everyone, including mom and dad, relaxed.

 1. Poipu Beach